mikhaill/mikhaill.github.io/1_Introduction.md

 Before we can talk pricing, there needs to be a clear product marketing position that pricing supports.
 If you haven’t figured out your product positioning, do it now, because a misalignment between pricing and position will quickly kill your sales.

 > If you don't take product positioning seriously, if will most likely kill your startup.
 Check out some startup post mortems [here](https://www.cbinsights.com/blog/startup-failure-post-mortem/) or [here](http://autopsy.io/) and look at the most common reason for failure.
-It's the "lack of product to market fit".
+It's the "Lack of product to market fit".
+Which is generally the result product marketing failure.

 Product positioning is an important part of a product marketing strategy.
 If you try to be everything to everyone, you may not succeed with anyone.
 A specific position helps buyers understand where the product fits in terms what it offers, and how it compares with the competition.